pseudoClone/shakyInput/README.md

-#DSA but more fun
+# DSA but more fun

-The Coolest of DSA learning portals
+College but more fun!!